Inside: Hands-on weather theme learning activities for preschoolers and toddlers

 - Raindrop Shapes: A fun game for preschoolers to practice cutting with scissors

-- Play with a DIY ‘What’s the weather like outside?’ paper plate toy.
+- 'What's the weather like today?' paper cup toy: Observe the weather and rotate the cup to display the weather in the window.
 Check out this video to see the toy in action. (discovery of the world)

 Weather Theme CRAFTS, EXPERIMENTS & SENSORY PLAY